sharajk/computational-framing/README.md

 3.  config.yml: set global parameters
 4.  classifiers.py: code to initialize and setup the model
 5.  framing_training.py: code to run the models and detect frames
+6. Predicted:
-6.  {naive_bayes, bert, deberta}\_test.csv: labels for frame presence on the test set of 100 articles for different classifiers
+    1. Test: contains labels for frame presence on the test set of 100 articles for different classifiers
+    2. All: contains labels for frame presence on the full set of 2224 articles for different classifiers

 ### LLM